microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 TRUE if this Module has handled the call.
 FALSE if not.
-When TRUE is returned, DMF will not dispatch this callback to any other instantiated Module. **Note: This return value is DMF specific and varies from the WDF implementation.**
+When TRUE is returned, DMF will not dispatch this callback to any other instantiated Module. **Note: This return value is DMF-specific and varies from the WDF implementation.**

 #### Remarks